Stilsi/CCAPDEV-MCO/README.md

 - **Node.js:** This project requires Node.js to run.
 You can download and install Node.js from [nodejs.org](https://nodejs.org/).
 Ensure that Node.js and npm (Node Package Manager) are properly configured on your system.

-To check if Node.js is installed, run the following commands in your terminal:

-# Check Node.js version
-node --version

-# Check npm version
-npm --version

 ## Running the Application